Dual-Model Weight Selection and Self-Knowledge Distillation for Medical Image Classification: Dual-model Weight Selection and Self-knowledge Distillation

 \section{Dual-model Weight Selection and Self-knowledge Distillation}

 Our method employs a pretrained large model as the teacher and small-scale models as students, integrating dual-model weight selection for effective knowledge transfer and SKD for efficient training.
 First, weight selection transfers essential parameters from the teacher model to the student models, enabling them to inherit prior knowledge and achieve strong early performance.
-Then, SKD allows the student models to refine their learning by leveraging their own predictions, improving task performance, and maximizing the benefit of the initial weights without imposing excessive computational cost.
+Then, SKD allows the student models to refine their learning by leveraging their own predictions, improving task performance, and maximizing the benefit of the initial weights without imposing a high computational cost.
+Traditional pruning or saliency-driven subset selection aims primarily at parameter reduction, often at the cost of representational diversity.
+In contrast, our method derives two complementary parameter subsets that strictly preserve structural index alignment, ensuring that both networks retain coherent functional mappings while encouraging diversified feature specialization.
+Moreover, rather than relying on a separate and typically larger teacher model as in standard teacher–student distillation, we adopt an EMA-updated auxiliary student as a self-adaptive teacher.
+This design provides stable supervision signals and prevents training collapse, while avoiding additional backpropagation overhead, thus achieving both efficiency and performance gains.